Scubber/macOS-Dotfiles/README.md

 ### How does this work?

 The `install.sh` script will deploy my base macOS workstation configuration including important OS and application settings and resources.
-This is used to automate both the process of setting up and easily maintaining one or more workstations.
+This is used to automate both the process of setting up and maintaining one or more workstations.

 **Warning**: You're probably best off using this as _inspiration_ for your own setup.
 Run at your own risk.